oktavilla/hopp-docs/docs/information-design-templates/content-item.md

 ## Timestamp

-How and if a timestamp is shown on a content item is determined by preferences in the Product Configuration.
-There can either be a normal timestamp, *no* timestamp or a relative timestamp.
+If a timestamp is shown on a content item is determined by preferences in the Product Configuration.

-{% include generic-rules/relative-timestamp.md %}

-{% include generic-rules/normal-timestamp.md %}
+{% include generic-rules/timestamp.md %}

 ----